richardjkendall/tf-modules/modules/lambda-function/README.md

 ======

 Creates a python lambda function using code in a public github repository.
 Uses docker to build the deployment package.
+Also depends on jq and cut to determine if code has changed in git and a function rebuild is needed.
 See https://github.com/richardjkendall/lambda-builder for details of how the function is built.

 Works with
 ------